Hypereosinophilic syndrome care at Mayo Clinic

 HES is a diverse and complex syndrome.
 Extensive testing is often needed to refine diagnosis and assess potential damage to organs.

-At Mayo Clinic, a detailed itinerary for appointments, tests and procedures lets you make the most of your time at the clinic.
+At Mayo Clinic, a detailed itinerary for appointments, tests and procedures helps make the best use of your time.
 Mayo Clinic technicians run all tests and labs themselves, which means tests taken in the morning can often be reviewed the same afternoon.
-Mayo's collaborative approach means two or three days often yields the same diagnosis and care insights that could take weeks in less-coordinated institutions.
+Mayo's collaborative approach means two or three days often yields the diagnosis and care insights that could take weeks in many other institutions.

 Expertise and rankings